Nichole Ayers: Career

 In August 2024, Ayers received her first spaceflight assignment.
 On 14 March 2025, she launched to the International Space Station as the pilot of the SpaceX Crew-10 mission.
 She remained aboard the station for six months as part of the crew of Expedition 72 and 73.
 Crew-10 was scheduled to return to Earth in July 2025, ultimately returning on August 9, 2025.

 In April 2025, Ayers was promoted to Lieutenant Colonel in a surprise ceremony while aboard the International Space Station.

 Personal life

 Ayers and her twin sister, Cydnee, were born in San Diego, California, but she considers Colorado Springs and Divide, Colorado, home.
-Ayers and her husband, Justin, were married in New Zealand in early 2020 and enjoy sailing, camping, hiking, biking, and working on home projects together.
+Ayers enjoys sailing, camping, hiking, biking, and working on home projects.

 Awards and honors

 Ayers was a distinguished graduate of the United States Air Force Academy and Undergraduate Pilot Training.
 She has received the Meritorious Service Medal, Air Medal, Aerial Achievement Medal, Air Force Commendation Medal, and the Operation Inherent Resolve Campaign Medal.

+Her photograph of a gigantic jet over Coahuila, Mexico, was voted as the third best Picture of the Year 2025 in Wikimedia Commons.